How to handle difficult low-carb cases

 - Bad breath

 1. Keto rash

-Occasionally patients new to low-carb or ketogenic diets experience an intense, itching, usually symmetrical rash.
-It is most commonly observed on the back, under the armpits, around the neck and shoulders, down the chest and around breast tissue.
-Sometimes people experience it on their arms and legs as well.
+Occasionally patients new to low-carb or ketogenic diets experience an intense, itchy, usually symmetrical rash.
+It is most commonly observed on the back, under the armpits, and around the neck, shoulders, chest and breast tissue.
+Sometimes the arms and legs are affected as well.

-While relatively uncommon, it is highly annoying, distracting and distressing for those who do experience the rash.
+While relatively uncommon, it is highly annoying, distracting and distressing for those who experience it.